A look at the most practical method to organize and store things within your home. It’s much simpler than you might think!

 It is no trouble to clean it quickly once every day or so because everything is right there.
 You have organized that one element of your home is a way that makes sense, and that one aspect of life will be easier.

-Another good example of point of use storage at home.
-This is from the same magazine:
+A good example of point of use storage

 A closet at the back door for all the things you might need at that location!
 With a stepstool, where it is needed.
 Now within this beautiful closet/ cabinet, things are organized by the secondary principles, store like with like, and make it pretty.